bartdegoede/fteem.github.io/about.md

 networks, but I don't think that you will find anything interesting there.
 So, yeah, forget I said anything.

-I work for [Catawiki]('http://catawiki.com) is as a backend developer, building APIs, reviewing code, hunting bugs and slaying dragons.
+I work for [Catawiki]('http://catawiki.com) as a backend developer, building APIs, reviewing code, hunting bugs and slaying dragons.

 Before that, I spent three years as a full-stack Ruby on Rails developer, working